Code-Institute-Submissions/IFDMSP-A/README.md

 >## 2. SELECT POLITICIAN

+* This will align you to a party, also setting your party ribbon colour

 >## 3. CREATE GLOBAL ECONOMY

+* This will process 195 countries, randomly selects 3 from which it will derive value used in the election engine algorithm.

 >## 4. REVIEW DISTRICTS

+* Spend most of your time here!
+* Do not take the presented data as totally accurate , they come from media polls (which we know in the fog of politics, can be frequently inaccurate).
+Rather view the "Residents" information directly to decide on your pledge approach.

+* Create your "MANIFESTO" From 25 Available Pledges in 5 categories

+* Enter "Pledges" screen & prioritize your pledges.

 >## 5. CREATE MANIFESTO

+* You must select 7 Pledges to create your manifesto.

 >## 6. PRIORITIZE PLEDGES

+* Prioritize your pledges per district.
+* Options are L = Low focus /  M = Med focus /  H = High focus
+* Note: Only two ('H') are available for use in each district.
+These essentially are your major focus and drive on a particular pledge message to the residents.
+Choose wisely!)

 >## 7. ENTER CAMPAIGN

+* Warning: Once you pass this stage you cannot go back and make any changes to your campaign!

 >## 8. VIEW RESULTS

+* On this page press the 3 buttons in sequence to view

+1. The political state before election day
+2. The effect of your political campaign
+3. The changes post election day

 >## TROUBLESHOOTING

+*On occasion you may receive one of the following error messages below and sent to the main screen.
+Or you cannot progress to the "global-economy" or "Districts" page?
+Please press the "NEW GAME" button and reset data to resolve.

+### This is caused by session-data conflict , when the application detects partial data resident from a previous execution of the game

 ># END